sourcegraph/sourcegraph-public-snapshot/doc/admin/install/docker-compose/google_cloud.md

 ## Storage and Backups

 The [Sourcegraph Docker Compose definition](https://github.com/sourcegraph/deploy-sourcegraph-docker/blob/master/docker-compose/docker-compose.yaml) uses [Docker volumes](https://docs.docker.com/storage/volumes/) to store its data.
-These volumes are stored at `/var/lib/docker/volumes` by [default on Linux](https://docs.docker.com/storage/#choose-the-right-type-of-mount).
-There are a few different back ways to backup this data:
+The script above [configures Docker](https://docs.docker.com/engine/reference/commandline/dockerd/#daemon-configuration-file) to store all Docker data on the additional persistent disk that was attached to the instance (mounted at `/mnt/docker-data` - the volumes themselves are stored under `/mnt/docker-data/volumes`) There are a few different back ways to backup this data:

-* (**default, recommended**) The most straightfoward method to backup this data is to [snapshot the entire disk that the GCP instance is using](https://cloud.google.com/compute/docs/disks/create-snapshots) on an [automatic, scheduled basis](https://cloud.google.com/compute/docs/disks/scheduled-snapshots).
+* (**recommended**) The most straightfoward method to backup this data is to [snapshot the entire `/mnt/docker-data` persistsent disk](https://cloud.google.com/compute/docs/disks/create-snapshots) on an [automatic, scheduled basis](https://cloud.google.com/compute/docs/disks/scheduled-snapshots).
+The directions above tell you how to set up this schedule when the instance is first created, but you can also [create the schedule afterwards](https://cloud.google.com/compute/docs/disks/scheduled-snapshots).

 * Using an external Postgres instance (see below) lets a service such as [Cloud SQL for PostgreSQL](https://cloud.google.com/sql/docs/postgres/) take care of backing up all of Sourcegraph's user data for you.
 If the VM instance running Sourcegraph ever dies or is destroyed, creating a fresh instance that's connected to that external Postgres will leave Sourcegraph in the same state that it was before.